The Cal Dep Difference

 We provide audio transcription services of audio recordings from just about any media.
-Audio recordings do not provide the visual cues one get when present for the event, such as who the speakers are in the room, the added visual cues one get by being present when speakers change and a whole host of other visual cues that assist with a verbatim record.
+Audio recordings do not provide the visual cues one gets when present for the event such as who the speakers are in the room.
+As well as the added visual cues one gets by being present when speakers change and a whole host of other visual cues that assist with a verbatim record.
 The source material for audio recordings is endless.
 Today we have digital and analogue file sources to create as a part of our transcription services for California.

-We have hearings of all kinds that are recorded with electronic recording, some digital and some analogue.
-The other sources come from cell phones, videotaped trials, audiotaped trials, government hearings, board of supervisor hearings, board meetings, police interviews or interrogations, witness statements, government hearings for licensing agencies – it really is an inexhaustible source of recordings.
+We have hearings of all kinds recorded with electronic recording, some digital and some analogue.
+The other sources come from cell phones, videotaped trials, audiotaped trials, government hearings.
+Along with board of supervisor hearings, board meetings, police interviews or interrogations, witness statements, government hearings for licensing agencies.
+It really is an inexhaustible source of recordings.
 These recordings can be invaluable during court proceedings.

 The process can be very time consuming.
 If the proceedings are orderly, the sound quality is good, the court reporter can process the audio file quickly.
-However, the speed of any audio transcription services varies widely depending on the quality of the recording, whether there are overlapping conversations, background noise or ambient noise that impedes the ability of the court reporter to translate that spoken word into a printed record.
+However, the speed of any audio transcription services varies widely depending on the quality of the recording.
+Additionally, if there are overlapping conversations, background noise or ambient noise that impedes the ability of the court reporter to translate that spoken word into a printed record.
 If the clarity isn’t good from the audio source, that adds to the complexity of preparing a written transcript.

 There are software packages that allow the court reporters to listen to a variety of audio formats, of which there are many.
-The file determination is based on the file size and the amount of compression desired, utilizing a codec which determines the file size.
+Therefore, we base the file determination on the file size and the amount of compression desired.
+We utilize a codec which determines the file size.
 There are many open file formats used with Windows.

 Audio transcription services player.
 FLAC – which is a lossless compression codec.
 The list of audio files is big and the details are many to describe the various types of files used for audio recordings.